lamhq/tech-notes/devops/aws/4-storage/2-ec2-storage.md

 ### Benefits of Using Amazon EBS

 - **High availability**: When you create an EBS volume, it is automatically replicated within its Availability Zone to prevent data loss from single points of failure.
-- **Data persistence**: The storage persists even when your instance doesn’t.
+- **Data persistence**: The storage persists even when your instance doesn't.
 - **Data encryption**: All EBS volumes support encryption.
 - **Flexibility**: EBS volumes support on-the-fly changes.
 You can modify volume type, volume size, and input/output operations per second (IOPS) capacity without stopping your instance.
 - **Backups**: Amazon EBS provides you the ability to create backups of any EBS volume.